Lifaon/42_RT/README.md

 ```

 ## Usage
-The programm takes in argument a scene written in json.
-Multiple scenes are directly available in the directory with the same name.
+The programm takes a scene written in json as an argument.
+Multiple **scenes** are directly available in the directory with the same name.
 ```
-$ ./rt 'file_name
+$ ./rt 'file_name'
 ```
 Clustering calculations are implemented.
 You can run the programm simultaneously on different computers as long as you're connected to the same network.<br>
 - To run the programm as the host :